 How to create a custom map key

 The choropleth maps in Datawrapper provide an option to create a custom map legend, where you can define the range at which a certain color is used.
-Before we start: This feature, while working if one knows how to use it will be refined to make it easier to use.
+Before we start: We know that this feature isn't the most user-friendly.
+We will make it more intuitive to use in the future.

-If you de-select the "Automatically generate legend" you will see the option to create your own, and it looks like this.
-Note that on the left there are options to define a value and on the right you can define the "Caption".
+If you de-select the "Automatically generate legend" you will see the option to create your own.
+On the left are options to define a value and on the right, you can define the "Caption".

 The custom legend is helpful if you want to set specific thresholds for the data to be displayed.